Would this be considered "crossing a red line"??

 American police chase stolen vehicle into Canada

-It ended with the truck thief killing someone, as four U.S. police cruisers continued the chase through Niagara Falls, Ontario, just after dark.
+It ended with the truck thief killing someone by vehicular homicide, as four U.S. police cruisers continued the chase through Niagara Falls, Ontario, just after dark.

 Maybe that's why the U.S. wants cross-border officers exempt from Canadian law.